Videndum (LON:VID) Shares Down 22.3% – Time to Sell?

-Several analysts have issued reports on VID shares.
-Shore Capital reissued a “hold” rating on shares of Videndum in a research note on Friday, December 13th.
-Jefferies Financial Group reissued a “buy” rating and issued a GBX 425 ($5.37) price objective on shares of Videndum in a research note on Monday, December 16th.
+VID has been the topic of a number of analyst reports.
+Jefferies Financial Group reissued a “buy” rating and set a GBX 425 ($5.37) price objective on shares of Videndum in a report on Monday, December 16th.
+Shore Capital reaffirmed a “hold” rating on shares of Videndum in a report on Friday, December 13th.

 Videndum (formerly known as The Vitec Group plc) is a leading global provider of premium branded hardware products and software solutions to the growing content creation market.